As part of the South City Way, we will be trialling protected junctions on Victoria Road at the Calder Street and Allison Street junctions.

 A 'protected junction' is a road junction designed so that people travelling on foot, by cycle, and in vehicles are all separated as they pass through the junction.
 The aim is to make the junctions safer for all road users, and particularly for those on cycles.

 Unlike other junctions, which normally require right-turning cyclists to wait in the centre of the junction for a suitable gap in the traffic, the protected junction offers a safer alternative.

 Protected cycle tracks - like those on the South City Way - make it easier for people to make everyday journeys by cycle instead of by car.

 The protected junction design makes space for these segregated cycle tracks to flow through and around the junction, creating a continuous and safe route.

 The protected junction provides a number of other benefits:

-The new junctions are due to open in May 2020 and will be on trial, for a period of up to two years (until 2022).
+The new junctions on Victoria Road at Allison Street and Calder Street are due to open in January 2021 and will be on trial for a period of up to two years.
 Ongoing monitoring will be undertaken at both sites during the trial.

 If you would like to send in your views regarding the new junctions, please email: firstname.lastname@example.org.

 Pedestrians and cyclists have separate crossings around the junction.